Section (United States land surveying): Measurement anomalies

-The curvature of the earth makes it impossible to superimpose a regular grid on its surface, as the meridians converge toward the North Pole.
+The curvature of the Earth makes it impossible to superimpose a regular grid on its surface, as the meridians converge toward the North Pole.
 As the U.S. is in the Northern Hemisphere, if a section's or township's east and west sides lie along meridians, its north side is shorter than its south side.
-As sections were surveyed from south and east to north and west, accumulated errors and distortions resulted on the north and west lines, and north and west sections diverge the most from the ideal shape and size.
+As sections were surveyed from south and east to north and west, accumulated errors and distortions resulted in the north and west lines, and north and west sections diverged the most from the ideal shape and size.

-The entire township grid shifts to account for the earth's curvature.
+The entire township grid shifts to account for the Earth's curvature.
 Where the grid is corrected, or where two grids based on different principal meridians meet, section shapes are irregular.

 Sections also differ from the PLSS ideal of one square mile for other reasons, including errors and sloppy work by surveyors, poor instrumentation, and difficult terrain.
 In addition, the primary survey tool was the magnetic compass, which is influenced by local irregularities.

 Once established, even an imperfect grid remains in force, mainly because the monuments of the original survey, when recovered, hold legal precedent over subsequent resurveys.